 The Vantiv ShopTalk Survey, conducted by Socratic Technologies, surveyed 500 consumers in Nov 2016.
 The survey aimed to understand their experience and preferences on redeeming offers.
 As per the survey, 24% Millennials and 18% Gen Xers preferred scanning a QR Code to redeem an offer.

-(Tip for Scanova Users: You can easily create an m-coupon landing page from your Scanova account)
+One can easily create an m-coupon landing page with Scanova QR Code Generator.

 Why stick to the conventional route of printing QR Codes on packaging or print media?
 Marketers can grab customer attention by creating a giant, scannable QR Code.